Academic year 2020/2021

 The course aims at providing a modern introduction to Bayesian statistical methods, covering the fundamentals of both the parametric and the nonparametric approach.
 The course will focus on the key probabilistic and foundational concepts, together with well established stochastic modelling tools and the most widely used computational strategies for its implementation.

-A short module of the course, included in the overall courseload, will be taught by Visiting Professor Botond Szabo (Leiden University) on Asymptotics for Bayesian posterior inference (see International visiting professors).
+A short module of the course, included in the overall courseload, will be taught by Visiting Professor David Rossell (Universitat Pompeu Fabra) on Bayesian model selection in high dimensions (see International visiting professors).

 Results of learning outcomes